Advice > Product management

 Your interviewer should then help you pick a specific objective (e.g. increase the average order value).
 But if they don’t, you should pick the one that feels highest in priority to you based on what you know about the company.

-A great way to define the business objective is to focus the discussion with your interviewer on tangible metrics such as: number of monthly active users, revenue per active user, etc.
+A great way to define the business objective is to focus the discussion with your interviewer on tangible metrics such as: the number of monthly active users, revenue per active user, etc.

 Metrics are really helpful because they remove any ambiguity about what you are trying to achieve.
 It’s not always possible to use them but you should definitely discuss them when you can.